Unsupervised 3D Keypoint Discovery with Multi-View Geometry: Related Work

 \section{Related Work}

-The objective of unsupervised learning models \cite{He20c, Caron21, Bao22, He22,Rhodin19a, Honari22} is to pre-train neural networks or extract distilled information from input images without relying on labels.
-The quality of the extracted features is then evaluated on the downstream application using a simple model, such as linear adaptation \cite{He20c, Caron21, Bao22, He22}, or a two hidden layer multi-layer perceptron (MLP) \cite{Rhodin18b, Rhodin19a, Honari22} among others.
+The objective of unsupervised learning models \cite{He20c, Caron21, Bao22, He22,Rhodin19a, Honari22} is to pretrain neural networks to be later fine-tuned on the tasks of interest or to train models to extract salient features.
+These features are then used for downstream applications with a small amount of data using a simple mapping, such as linear adaptation \cite{He20c, Caron21, Bao22, He22}, or a two hidden layer multi-layer perceptron (MLP) \cite{Rhodin18b, Rhodin19a, Honari22} among others.
 In this section, we briefly review unsupervised models for keypoint detection and pose estimation.
+In this paper, we make a distinction between \textit{keypoint}, found by a model in an unsupervised manner, and \textit{pose}, corresponding to dataset labels such as joint locations.

-\textbf{Unsupervised 2D keypoint models.} There have been multiple approaches ~\cite{Thewlis17a,Zhang18b, Wiles18a,Jakab18, thewlis19, lorenz19, jakab20, Schmidtke21} that propose unsupervised 2D keypoint estimation.
+\textbf{Unsupervised 2D Keypoint Discovery.} There have been multiple approaches ~\cite{Thewlis17a,Zhang18b, Wiles18a,Jakab18, thewlis19, lorenz19, jakab20, Schmidtke21} that propose unsupervised 2D keypoint discovery.
 However, the extension of these models to 3D keypoint estimation has not been explored.
 Moreover, these methods usually rely on center-cropped subject images, while our approach can directly work on uncurated images.

-\textbf{Unsupervised 3D pose estimation.} On the other hand, some approaches learn unsupervised 3D poses from 2D using cross-views re-projection and matching \cite{Kocabas19, Chen19f, Iqbal20, Li20i, Wandt21, Rhodin18a}, temporal consistency \cite{Tripathi20, Yu21c, Hu21c} or through consistency across single frame lifting, rotation, and projection by learning a prior over the 2D pose distribution \cite{Chen19g, Wandt22}.
-However, all of these approaches rely on either 2D labels or pre-trained 2D pose estimation models, which still depend on considerable amount of annotations.
+\textbf{Unsupervised 3D Pose Models.} On the other hand, some approaches learn unsupervised 3D poses from 2D poses using cross-views re-projection and matching \cite{Kocabas19, Chen19f, Iqbal20, Li20i, Wandt21, Rhodin18a}, or temporal consistency \cite{Tripathi20, Yu21c, Hu21c}.
+Some papers instead learn a prior over the 2D pose distribution and enforce consistency across single frame lifting, rotation, and projection \cite{Chen19g, Wandt22}.
+However, all of these approaches rely on either 2D labels or pre-trained 2D pose estimation models, which still depend on a considerable number of annotations.
 In this paper, we aim at finding unsupervised keypoints directly from images, without relying on any labels or pre-trained models.